yegor256/blog/_posts/2016/jan/2016-01-19-how-expensive-is-outsourcing.md

 while working with an [outsourced team]({% pst 2015/may/2015-05-21-avoid-software-outsourcing-disaster %}) mostly depends on their **results per dollar**, not dollars per hour.
-The first metric is difficult to calculate, and only the best teams will be able to dod so.
+The first metric is difficult to calculate, and only the best teams will be able to do so.
 The second metric is absolutely misleading, but anyone will give it to you.

 An [outsourced team]({% pst 2015/jun/2015-06-15-software-outsourcing-survival-guide %})